AnAkkk/TFTrue/README.md

 The project can be built with qmake in Qt Creator.
 It can be built with gcc 9.x On Linux, and VS 2019 on Windows.

-You will need to adjust SOURCE_DIR in TFTrue.pro to point to the source SDK 2013 "mp/src" directory (https://github.com/AnAkkk/source-sdk-2013).

 # Additional dependencies

 ModuleScanner and FunctionRoute were made by Didrole.
 The source code is not available yet but should be *soon*.